ah2devio/ERU/README.md

 > Visual Resources
 - why does inheritance suck? - [from here.](https://youtu.be/aq365yzrTVE?si=2FWLMlmmgqBg5zGv)
+- is Object-Oriented Programming is Bad? - [from here.](https://youtu.be/QM1iUe6IofM?si=DlDLOzxLfMkeWGa3)

 > Tutorials
 - Tutorial 1 - [Nothing for NOW]()